-This deliciously easy Lemon Artichoke Chicken is made with thin chicken breast cutlets, marinated artichokes, fresh lemon juice and parsley.
-This winner, winner, chicken dinner comes out tender, juicy and extremely flavorful!
-It’s a favorite weeknight meal in this house.
+This deliciously easy Lemon Artichoke Chicken is made with thin chicken breast cutlets, marinated artichokes, fresh lemon juice, and parsley.
+This winner, winner, chicken dinner comes out tender, juicy, and extremely flavorful!
+It's a favorite weeknight meal in this house.

 If you've been following my blog for a while, then you know that I'm all about quick and easy healthy meals.
 I cannot bring myself to eat boring, bland food.
 Taste is just as important as nutrient quality in my book.
 Whipping up fast nutritious meals that are equally enjoyable to eat is essential!

-How To Make Moist Chicken, Like This Lemon Artichoke Chicken Recipe
+How To Make Moist Chicken Recipes

-Fat (Butter, olive oil, etc.)
+Fat (butter, olive oil, etc.)

 Salt and Seasonings (Herbs, etc)

-Acids (Citrus juices, vinegars, wine, etc.)
+Acids (Citrus juices, vinegar, wine, etc.)